Hoosiers Movie, A Basketball

 star joins on his own, deciding that the coach is dedicated and

-smart, actually saving the coach's job.
+smart.
+This actually saves the coach's job.
 Your kids will join you

 too for the learning experience involved in playing basketball,